 - Pulp exposure treatment.

 - Pulpotomy.

 - Apicoectomy (root end surgery).

-- Root canal treatment on the same tooth is covered only once every two years from the treatment date.
+- Root canal treatment on the same tooth is covered once during the entire time you are on this plan.

-- Re-treatment of the same tooth is covered only when done by a different Dentist in a different dental office.
+- Re-treatment of the same tooth is not a paid covered dental benefit when performed within two years of a previous root canal treatment.